Kong/docs.konghq.com/app/enterprise/1.3-x/developer-portal/working-with-templates.md

 ##### Output
 > # This is a title
-> This is text content
+> This is text content.

 # `user`

-> `user` gives access to data relating to the current authenticated user.
+> `user` gives access to data relating to the currently authenticated user.
 User object is only applicable when `KONG_PORTAL_AUTH` is enabled.

 ---